Are you considering buying life insurance but don’t know what it covers? This post is for you.

 Insurance Fraud

 Lying on your insurance application amounts to fraud.
 The same goes for withholding information.
 Let’s say you smoke but declare yourself as a non-smoker on your application.
 If you die within two years of taking out the policy, the insurer can investigate the death and check the application for misrepresentation.
 In this instance, the insurer will reject the claim if it finds out the truth.
-And if they learn about it while you are still alive, they may cancel your insurance policy or increase your premium rate.
+And if they learn about it while you are still alive, they may cancel your life insurance coverage or increase your premium rate.

 What life insurance might — or might not — cover